dojscart/remote-payments-developer-docs/docs-site/docs/development-resources/portal/portal.md

 With Dojo, you have a single company account, and one or more sub-accounts called location accounts.

-* Company account-represents your business entity with us, holds all your location accounts.
+* Company account—represents your business entity with us, holds all your location accounts.

-* Location accounts-represents your unique shop, cafe, or another point of sale.
+* Location accounts—represents your unique business item, like shop, cafe, or another point of sale.

-Each location account has a total of two keys: secret key pair for sandbox and production.
+Each location account has a total of two keys: secret key pair for [sandbox and production environments](#sandbox-and-production-environments).
+You can find your keys in the Developer Portal.
 Learn how to [manage your API keys](../api-keys.md).

 To view data related to a specific location account, select the drop-down menu in the top left and choose a location account.